kaijan/Using-CloudWatch-and-SNS-Services-to-Monitor-Your-Website/README.md

 ## Scenario
 The following procedures help you install an Apache web server with PHP and MySQL support on your Amazon Linux instance.
 You can use this server to host a static website or deploy a dynamic PHP application that reads and writes information to a database.

-Please referred to following architecture of this lab.
+Please refer to following architecture of this lab.

 ![1.jpg](/images/1.png)